Mobile networks suffer outages as coronavirus crisis ramps up

 Mobile phone networks experienced outages on Thursday following Taoiseach Leo Varadkar’s announcement of new measures to try to contain the spread of coronavirus.

 Customers complained of calls not connecting or dropping, and slow or non-extistent data connections.
-The issue appeared to affect Vodafone Ireland, Three Ireland and Eir.
+The issue appeared to affect Vodafone Ireland, Three Ireland and Eir, with Three appearing to be most affected.

 Users of all the major phone networks took to Twitter to vent their frustration about the outages, complaining that their phone service was down at a crucial time for the State.